RoseApollo/Cupola/readme.md

 Cupola - API

-Tranquility - WPF app to use Cupola with a nice GUI
+Tranquility - WPF app to use Cupola with a nice GUI (tranquility is probably gonna be moved into a seperate repo at some point)